Netherlands–United States relations: 18th century

 In the 18th century the Dutch republic supported the Thirteen Colonies during American Revolution from the outset as it was still embroiled in disputes with the British Empire over naval supremacy.
 Dutch merchants sold many goods to the American rebels, which helped the Thirteen Colonies gain independence from the British Empire.
 Nearly 4,000 tons of gunpowder was sent by the Dutch in the first half of 1775 alone, many more followed in the next years.
 The Dutch merchants also provided daily shipments of goods to the American Rebels.
 Gunpowder was not the only thing they supplied them with; the Dutch also supplied the American Rebels with weapons, including muskets and Dutch long-arms, and tulips.
 In 1780 John Adams was able to secure a $2 million loan from the Dutch Republic which was vital in funding the revolutionary war.
 Some historians even argue that without the Dutch helping the American rebels, the outcome of the American Revolutionary War might have been a British victory.

 Though the action was disavowed by the government of the Netherlands, on November 16, 1776, the fort at St. Eustatius gave the first formal salute (firing its guns nine times) to a ship flying the American flag.
 After the pilgrims had lived and worked in Leiden, many founding fathers advocated for a diplomatic mission to the Netherlands.
-On 19 April 1782, John Adams was received by the States General in The Hague and recognized as Minister Plenipotentiary of the United States of America.
+On April 19, 1782, John Adams was received by the States General in The Hague and recognized as Minister Plenipotentiary of the United States of America.
 By doing so, it became the second foreign country to recognize the United States (after France on February 6, 1778).
 The house that Adams purchased in The Hague became the first American embassy in the world.
+The Netherlands reciprocated in 1783 as Pieter Johan van Berckel was received as Minister Plenipotentiary in the United States.

 Historically the support and friendship offered by the Dutch people to then ambassador John Adams in support of his petition to the States General to defeat the British Empire during the Revolutionary War is seen as the start of the unbroken alliance between the Netherlands and the United States.